open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 weight: 2
 ---

-This guide will show you how to get started with OpenTelemetry in Node.js.
+This page will show you how to get started with OpenTelemetry in Node.js.

 ## Prerequisites